Loopring/trusted_setup/README.md

 python3 export_keys.py
 ```

-This will write the keys to `protocols/packages/loopring_v3/keys`.
+This will use the latest `loopring_mpc_NNNN.zip` file it can find and write the keys to `protocols/packages/loopring_v3/keys`.

 ## Examples of entropy sources